mananat trayate iti mantraha

 sacred music of India is the spring of indian music.
 It is a 'science of awareness' and a vehicle that stills the mind.
 It was perceived, preserved and transmitted in the ancient temples by the sages of India.
 They named it Nāda Yoga - the science of using sound vibrations to bring the moving pendulum of the mind to a stand-still.

-our mantra-book is available in the store
+my personally designed mantra-book is available in the store

 Mantra Japa was a concept of the Vedic sages that incorporates mantras as one of the main forms of puja, or worship, whose ultimate end is seen as moksha/liberation.
 Essentially, Mantra Japa is the repetition of mantra, and has become an established practice in India at all levels of happenings in spiritual life and daily life.
-It involves repetition of a mantra over and over again, usually in cycles of auspicious numbers, lile 108 times.
+It involves repetition of a mantra over and over again, usually in cycles of auspicious numbers, like 108 times.
 For this reason, Malas are used, containing 108 beads and a head "meru" bead which represents the Guru.
 The devotee performing Japa counts each bead as while reciting the mantra.
 Having reached 108 repetitions, if he/she wishes to continue another cycle of mantras, the devotee turns the mala around without crossing the "meru" bead and continues the practice.
 The Mala is private, personal - it should not be shared nor displayed in public, and it should be kept in a protected place or next to the Altar.

 When we use a mantra for the purpose of Meditation, it is multidimensional.
 It covers all the dimensions of your existence, of your being.
 It does not only take care of the mind, it also takes care of your body, your emotions and your other subtle bodies – it heals, it cleans, it nourishes.